 - Car rental: you must have an international driving licence and be at least 23 years old - Driving your own car: you must have an international driving licence and insurance cover for the UK - Buying a car: you can buy a car and must have a British or international driving licence and insurance cover

-- Since July 2007, smoking is not allowed in any public buildings in England.
+Since July 2007, smoking is not allowed in any public buildings in England.
 This includes the school itself.
-Smoking is only allowed outside in the smoking area at the school. - Smoking may be possible in your homestay, depending on the rules of your host.
-Please let us know if you smoke and we will then attempt to find a "smoking" homestay host for you. - You can only buy cigarettes in the UK if you are aged 18 or over.
+Smoking is not anywhere at the school.
+Smoking may be possible in your homestay, depending on the rules of your host.
+Please let us know if you smoke and we will then attempt to find a "smoking" homestay host for you.
+There are smoking areas outside the residences.
+You can only buy cigarettes in the UK if you are aged 18 or over.

 It is not necessary.
 However, a small present, typical of your country, would be very appreciated by your homestay hosts.